Kausthubdhar/Dice_Game/README.md

 --> The game is played between two players rolling the dice.
---> The objective of the game is to score a high dice number then the other!!
+--> The game's objective is to score a higher dice number than the other!!
 --> The player with the highest score wins the round !!
 --> Hope you like the game!!
-It's done with simple HTML - CSS - JavaScript --> This project was made as a part of my learnings from Web Development.
+It's done with simple HTML - CSS - JavaScript
+--> This project was made as a part of my learnings from Web Development.
 --> Thanks for visiting my repository!! and have a great day.